Stress Urinary Incontinence Treatment in Gilbert, AZ

 What are the risks associated with stress incontinence surgery?

 Some of the more common side effects from surgery include: mesh erosion, infection, short- or long-term pain, and injury to the bladder or other pelvic organs by the instruments used to place the sling.
 Ask your surgeon for a complete list of warnings, precautions and possible adverse events.3

 4) Kocjancic E, Erickson E, Tu L-M, Gheiler E, Van Drie E. Two-Year Outcomes for the Altis® Adjustable Single Incision Sling System for Treatment of Stress Urinary Incontinence.
 Neurourol Urodyn.
 Released electronically October 29, 2016.

 5) https://www.mayoclinic.org/diseases-conditions/urinary-incontinence/in-depth/urinary-incontinence-surgery/art-20046858_Downloaded 5.25.18

 Schedule a Consultation for Stress Urinary Incontinence Today!

 If you are experiencing symptoms of stress urinary incontinence visit our urology specialists to discuss your treatment options.
-To schedule an appointment at Southeast Valley Urology, please call our urology office in Gilbert today at (480) 924-7333.
+To schedule an appointment at Southeast Valley Urology, please call our urology clinic in Gilbert, AZ today at (480) 924-7333.